datarisk-io/mlops_codex/docs/source/deploying.rst

 Model monitoring means keeping track of how the model is being used in production, so you can update it if it starts making bad predictions.

-For now, Neomaril only does indirect monitoring.
-This means that Neomaril follows the input of the model in production and checks if it is close to the data presented to the model in training.
+For now, MLOps only does indirect monitoring.
+This means that MLOps follows the input of the model in production and checks if it is close to the data presented to the model in training.
 So, when configuring the monitoring system, we need to know which training generated that model and what features are relevant to monitoring the model.

 We offer both "Population Stability Index" (PSI and PSI average) and "SHapley Additive exPlanations" (SHAP and SHAP average) metrics.